 12. Apples – To Ease Stress Related Migraines

-13. Roman Chamomile – To Release Tension
+13. Roman Chamomile Essential Oil

-Chamomile essential oil reduces stress and helps relieve insomnia and muscle tension.
+Diluted chamomile essential oil reduces stress and helps relieve insomnia and muscle tension.

-The chamomile has been used for over 2000 years and has been used as a treatment for a variety of ailments including vomiting, insomnia, restlessness, and ADD.
+The roman chamomile has been used for over 2000 years and has been used as a treatment for a variety of ailments including vomiting, insomnia, restlessness, and ADD.
 This is due to the calming effect it has on our body.

 14. Sweet Marjoram – To Ease PMS